-183 Marlborough was designed by Peabody and Stearns, architects, and built in 1882 by A. Anderson, carpenter, and Vinal & Dodge, masons.
+183 Marlborough was designed by Peabody and Stearns, architects, and built in 1882 by Andrew Anderson, carpenter, and Vinal & Dodge, masons.

 183 Marlborough was built for retired merchant and banker John Endicott Peabody and his wife Gertrude (Lawrence) Peabody.
 They previously had lived at 80 Commonwealth.
 He is shown as the owner on the original building permit application, dated May 31, 1882.
 The house was owned by a trust established under the will of Gertrude Peabody’s father, James Lawrence, for her benefit.

-Click here for an index to the deeds for 183 Marlborough.
+Click here to view the original plans for 183 Marlborough.

 Gertrude Peabody died in May of 1883, not long after the Peabodys moved to 183 Marlborough.
 In her will, she left the house in trust for the benefit of their two young children, Marion Lee Peabody and Harold Peabody.